Working With Bill Rutley

 3) The intimate relationship between the NavCenter lead and the client leader.
 This is a relationship that requires a through knowledge of the Method, strategic design capability and the entire system has to be maintained with total integrity.

 When these three elements are brought together, real transformation can be expected.
 The consequences are not linear.
 Improvement is quantum.
 It costs about 10 million dollars to bring on line and run a full capability NavCenter for five years.
 The economic payback can be in the tens to hundreds of millions.
-In cases of very large systems, in the billions.
+In cases of very large systems, in the billion

 It is this economic result, for their customers and for themselves, that any NavCenter ValueWeb® partner has to keep their eye on as a partnership is forged between them, MG Taylor and their primary customer base.
+If this is done successfully, then transformation is for free.

 Saving on the “cost” side is not the issue.
 MGT, and every NavCenter in operation today no matter their ownership, runs a very tight ship, operates at extremely fair margins and reinvests the major portion of its profits into the continuous improvement of the System and Method and the capacity to deliver work.